Wilten & Sieglanger

 Throughout the centuries, Wilten was also important as an ecclesiastical authority.
 The relationship between the ecclesiastical power in Wilten in the person of the abbot and the secular power in Innsbruck in the person of the sovereign, supported by the Jesuits from the 16th century onwards, was similar to the ongoing dispute between the Pope and the Emperor in the Middle Ages.
 The town was dependent on the abbot in matters of pastoral care and the mass service.
 The parish church of St Jakob was merely a branch of Wilten Abbey.
 Until 1560, Wilten Abbey managed to prevent further monastery settlements in Innsbruck in order to maintain its sphere of influence.
 It was only during the Reformation that Ferdinand I, a prince from Spain who disregarded many local customs and later Emperor, managed to establish a monastery in the city.
 At his insistence, the Jesuits came to the court in 1561, followed shortly afterwards by the Franciscans.
 Masses on high holidays such as Christmas, Easter and baptisms were still celebrated in Wilten.
 Inns near the monastery were happy to welcome regular visitors from the town on these days.

 Wilten was incorporated in 1904 as part of the modernisation of the city of Innsbruck under Mayor Wilhelm Greil.
-Water and electricity changed people's everyday lives at the time.
-Around 1900, Wilten only had one school for 9,000 inhabitants, while Innsbruck had six for 25,000.
-Modernising the infrastructure would have been difficult for the individual districts to manage.
-It was sensible to join forces.
+The population had tripled within a few decades.
+Water and electricity changed people's everyday lives and standard of living, but first had to be financed.
+Around 1900, Wilten only had one school for over 10,000 inhabitants, while Innsbruck had six for 25,000.
+The modernisation of the infrastructure would not have been manageable for the municipality.
 As early as 1905, the first tram ran from Berg Isel to the main railway station.
-To celebrate the unification of Wilten and Innsbruck, Johann von Sieberer had the Unification fountain at the railway station, which was unfortunately removed during the Second World War.